These rules apply to each participating group/production team.

-The 48 Hour Film Project (48HFP) will occur in the Des Moines, IA area on the weekend of Probably in July 2020.
+The 48 Hour Film Project (48HFP) will occur in the Des Moines, IA area on the weekend of Dates To Be Determined.

 Only works that meet the deadline will be officially part of the competition.
 All films received on Sunday (on-time and late) will be screened.

 All creativity must take place during the Official Time Period.
 Any creative work in advance of the competition weekend is prohibited.
 Creative work includes, but is not limited to:

 - Costume/Set Design

 - Outputting to USB drive or other media

 The only work to begin prior to the Official Time Period is:

 All footage must be shot within the Official Time Period of the project.